dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 ### Privacy

-EAP-EDHOC peer and server implementations supporting EAP-EDHOC MUST support anonymous Network Access Identifiers (NAIs) (Section 2.4 of RFC7542).
-[Editor's note this reference should be included]
+EAP-EDHOC peer and server implementations supporting EAP-EDHOC MUST support anonymous Network Access Identifiers (NAIs) (Section 2.4 of {{RFC7542}}).
 A client supporting EAP-EDHOC MUST NOT send its username (or any other permanent identifiers) in cleartext in the Identity Response (or any message used instead of the Identity Response).
-Following [RFC7542], it is RECOMMENDED to omit the username (i.e., the NAI is @realm), but other constructions such as a fixed username (e.g., anonymous@realm) or an encrypted username (e.g., xCZINCPTK5+7y81CrSYbPg+RKPE3OTrYLn4AQc4AC2U=@realm) are allowed.
-Note that the NAI MUST be a UTF-8 string as defined by the grammar in Section 2.2 of [RFC7542].
+Following {{RFC7542}}, it is RECOMMENDED to omit the username (i.e., the NAI is @realm), but other constructions such as a fixed username (e.g., anonymous@realm) or an encrypted username (e.g., xCZINCPTK5+7y81CrSYbPg+RKPE3OTrYLn4AQc4AC2U=@realm) are allowed.
+Note that the NAI MUST be a UTF-8 string as defined by the grammar in Section 2.2 of {{RFC7542}}.

 EAP-EDHOC  is always used with privacy.
 This does not add any extra round trips and the message flow with privacy is just the normal message flow as shown in {{message-flow}}.